 Despite the dwindling force in our culture of a permanent sense of place—or perhaps because of it—enthusiasm for self-reliance in every dimension of homemaking is only on the rise.
 A quick internet search for “urban homesteading,” “indoor gardening,” or any of dozens of related terms confirms that the appeal of this way of life endures even in decidedly modern contexts.

-Homesteading as a renter, especially in the city, presents major challenges not faced by property owners, but also the opportunity to redefine what it means to make the most of your situation, and to learn a lot along the way—two cores of self-sufficiency.
-The keys to homesteading as a renter are a) working with what you’ve got in both the practical and interpersonal senses, and b) making “root-level” undertakings like vegetable gardening or home-improvement work in impermanent settings.
+Homesteading for renters, especially in the city, presents major challenges not faced by property owners, but also the opportunity to redefine what it means to make the most of your situation, and to learn a lot along the way—two cores of self-sufficiency.
+The keys to homesteading for renters are a) working with what you’ve got in both the practical and interpersonal senses, and b) making “root-level” undertakings like vegetable gardening or home-improvement work in impermanent settings.

 Urban homesteading seems to attract passionate newcomers—people who are constantly making plans to conquer one form of “doing-it-yourself” or another.
 Commendable though this ambition may be, we do well to remember that homesteading is ultimately a way of life, not a hobby to be mastered.
 This seemingly lofty notion has some very real consequences for renters in particular.